Jared-Godar/clustering-project/README.md

     - Scale data appropriately.
     - Divide the data in to training, validation, and testing sets (~50-30-20 splits)
 2. **Exploratory data analysis:**
-    - Visualize pairwaise relationships looking for correlation with home value.
+    - Visualize pairwise relationships looking for correlation with home value.
     - Note any interesting correlations or other findings.
     - Test presumptive relationships for statistical significance.
     - Think of what features would be most useful for model.
     - Employ clustering to look for relationships between specific sub-groups.
-    - Record any other interesng observations or findings.
+    - Record any other interesting observations or findings.
     *NOTE: This data analysis will be limited to the training dataset*
 3. **Model generation, assessment, and optimization:**
     - Establish baseline performance (mean model error, assuming error is normally distributed).
     - Generate a basic regression model using only strongest drivers.
     - Calculate evaluation metrics to assess quality of models (RMSE, R^2, and p as primary metrics).
     - Generate additional models incorporating other existing fields.
-    - Use k-best and resursive feature selection to determine features.
+    - Use k-best and recursive feature selection to determine features.
     - Engineer additional features to use in other models.
     - Evaluate ensemble of better models on validation data to look for overfitting.
     - Select the highest performing model.